aleen42/PersonalWiki/projectManagement/review/review.md

 - Project managers in matrix organizations have staff from various functional areas working on their projects.
 - The same organization can have different subcultures.
 - Project managers must take adequate(足夠的) time to identify, understand, and manage relationships with all project stakeholders.
+- Project managers must have cooperation from people in other parts of the organization.
+- Standards and guidelines to follow when performing project management must be devised by top management.

 #### False